Falupi22/trekanic/README.md

 # Trekanic README

 Welcome to Trekanic!
-This README provides all the necessary information about our online platform, which allows exclusive clients to schedule their appointments effortlessly using their phones.
+This README provides all the necessary information about our online platform, which allows exclusive clients to schedule their appointments effortlessly using the internet.

 # Screenshots